Akira the Don

-Akira the Don (real name Adam Jan Narkiewicz) is a British musician, DJ, producer, and YouTuber.
+Adam Jan Narkiewicz, known professionally as Akira the Don is an English musician, DJ, producer, and YouTuber.
+His debut album When We Were Young was released in 2006.
+He has released several mixtapes such as The Life Equation in 2011.

-His music and production traverses the boundaries between pop, hip-hop, indie, and dance.
-He lists influences including Ice Cube, Adam Ant, Morrissey, Leonard Cohen, David Bowie and the Wu-Tang Clan.
-His debut album When We Were Young was co-produced by James Brown (Foo Fighters etc), Emile Haynie and Danny Saber.
-In 2017, Akira the Don released mixtapes in the form of a new genre he created, referred to as "Meaningwave" – a fusion of wave music with meaningful lyrical content and lo-fi hip-hop.
+Early life

+Adam Jan Narkiewicz was born in West Bromwich and raised in North Wales, for most of his career he lived in London.

 Career

-Rapper
+Rapper and producer

 Prior to launching a solo career, Akira the Don was a member of hip-hop group Crack Village, another member being Lois Winstone.
 In 2006, Akira rapped on Brave Captain's album Distractions.
 He released his first album When We Were Young the same year.
+He lists influences including Ice Cube, Adam Ant, Morrissey, Leonard Cohen, David Bowie and the Wu-Tang Clan.
+Akira has produced songs for a number of artists including two top forty hits for Lethal Bizzle along with songs for Newham Generals' Footsie, Big Narstie, Envy, G-Mane, Littles, Marvin The Martian, Issue, and Time.

 In May 2011, he released his second LP, The Life Equation.
 The album is co-produced with Stephen Hague and features collaborations with Gruff Rhys (of Super Furry Animals) and Envy.
 Akira often produced his own videos.
 In 2012, Akira performed and hosted panels at Grant Morrison’s MorrisonCon alongside My Chemical Romance’s Gerard Way.
 Grant had said that Akira was his favourite artist.

-In March 2014, Akira released A.T.D.R.I.P..
-He played his final gig as a traditional rap artist in London on 19 May,.

-Producer

-Akira has produced songs for a number of artists including two top forty hits for Lethal Bizzle along with songs for Newham Generals' Footsie, Big Narstie, Envy, G-Mane, Littles, Marvin The Martian, Issue, and Time.

 In 2011, Akira collaborated with Chilly Gonzales on mixtape.
+In 2014, he moved to Los Angeles.
+By March, he released A.T.D.R.I.P..
+He played his final gig as a traditional rap artist in London on 19 May.
 In 2015, Akira produced a cover of Adamski's "Killer" featuring Grant Morrison.

 In 2016, he released a remix of the Stranger Things theme.

 Since 2017, Akira the Don has been integrating philosophically inspired lyrical content into his music.
 He created and developed the Meaningwave Universe which is aimed at inspiring people to find wholesomeness in their lives, and promotes the ideas of peak performance or flow consciousness.
 He's sampled soundbites from Jordan Peterson, Alan Watts, Joe Rogan, Elon Musk, Fred Rogers, Anthony Bourdain, and others.
 In February 2018, Akira entered what he deemed a new era of "hyper productivity", and has since released 109 albums.

 In September 2021, Scott Adams appeared as a guest on the Fox News Channel talk show Gutfeld! to promote his album with Akira The Don, The Basket Case Theory.

 In 2021, Jordan Peterson appeared on Akira's podcast, an experience he went on to discuss with numerous podcasters.